 Soliciting feedback from underrepresented groups can be tricky since you want to understand specific concerns but don’t want to violate confidentiality.
 If you have a survey consultant, they should be able to provide advice on best practices for measuring sensitive topics.
 Consider asking for demographic questions around identity, if appropriate for your organization, but make sure your communications around privacy, data policies, and data use are clear.
 (Multinational corporations operating in very intolerant areas of the globe where homosexuality is illegal need to tread particularly carefully here and ensure that their survey vendor adheres to the strictest data protection policies and methods.)

-OrgVitality is committed to helping making a more equitable and just world.
+OrgVitality is committed to helping make a more equitable and just world.

 If you want help measuring or understanding LGBTQI+ issues within your organization, check out our Free Ebook below or Book a Free Consultation with a Consultant today.